 Matrix Prints

-In printmaking, matrix is the term used to describe the elements from which prints are made.
+In Printmaking, matrix is the term used to describe the elements from which prints are made.

 At the University of Dallas, matrix is used to describe a program in which advanced printmaking students collaborate with visiting artists to create editions of prints by the artists.
 It also describes a group of friends of the art department who enjoy prints and support the program.